spiraling-down/game/Readme.md

 # Spiraling Down

-A Minetest Game for the 2022 Minetest Game Jam.
+A Luanti Game for the 2022 Luanti (then Minetest) Game Jam.

 ## Playing

 ### [Get it on ContentDB](https://content.minetest.net/packages/sdd/spiraling_down)

+Requires Luanti 5.10.0.

 ### Recommended Specs